memfault/interrupt/_drafts/STMViewer.md

 For a quick start please refer to: [Variable Viewer](https://github.com/klonyyy/STMViewer#variable-viewer-1)

 ### PID controller
-Let's see it in action on a step response of a classic cascaded PID from a servo drive:
+Let's see Variable Viewer in action on a step response of a classic cascaded PID from a servo drive:

 <!-- TODO PICTURE PID -->
 ![](/img/stmviewer/position_PID.png)